Dos and Don’ts for Proofreading Academic Writing

-Academic proofreading is a common source of work for many freelancers.
-However, there are some specific rules and requirements for proofreading academic documents that set them apart from other types of documents.
-With that in mind, we’ve put together five dos and don’ts for proofreading academic writing:
+Academic writing is a common source of work for many freelance proofreaders.
+However, there are some specific rules and requirements for proofreading academic documents, setting it apart from other types of proofreading.
+With this in mind, we’ve put together 10 essential dos and don’ts for proofreading academic writing:

 1. Do Correct Informal Language

 While informal language isn’t necessarily incorrect, it is considered inappropriate in most academic writing.
-When proofreading, then, you should look out for and correct instances of informal language such as:
+When proofreading, look out for and correct instances of informal language, such as:

 • Contractions (e.g., “don’t” rather than “do not”)